People especially at risk

 Pregnant and new mothers

-Certain work and study activities may put pregnant staff and students or their unborn child at greater risk of harm.
+Certain work and study activities may put pregnant employees and students or their unborn child at greater risk of harm.

-The law requires that employers identify hazards in the workplace that could pose a health and safety risk to new or expectant mothers and inform women employees of childbearing age.
-Once a member of staff notifies her manager that she is pregnant suitable controls measures must be put into place to protect her and her unborn child.
-Pregnant women and nursing mothers should also be provided with facilities to rest.
+The law requires that employers identify hazards in the workplace that could pose a health and safety risk to pregnant people and those with newborns, and inform those potentially at risk.
+Once an employee notifies their manager that they are pregnant, suitable controls measures must be put into place to protect them and their unborn child.
+Pregnant and nursing employees should also be provided with facilities to rest.

-Please refer to the health and safety standard on pregnancy for advice on what to do to protect pregnant staff and their unborn child.
+Please refer to the health and safety standard on pregnancy for advice on what to do to protect pregnant employees and their unborn child.
 There is also advice for students who are pregnant.

 Menopausal women